Application and Admission

 Student athletes enrolled in one of our degree-seeking master’s programs need to have full-time status (taking at least 6 credits per term) during the semester(s) they’re practicing or competing in the sport.
 Students also need to be making satisfactory progress towards their degree (as determined by Loras).
 If a student wants to participate in athletics while being enrolled less than full-time, they will need to work with their coaches to determine if they are eligible for a waiver.

 Please note that while 6 credits per term is considered full-time for graduate students at Loras, students only need to take at least 3 credits per term in order to be eligible for federal financial aid.

 What are current tuition rates for the Master of Arts in Applied Psychology?

 Visit the Graduate section of our Tuition & Fees page for detailed cost information.

 Tuition and Fees are subject to change at any time.

 Is financial aid available?

-Loras College does not offer institutional scholarships for graduate students at this time.
+Loras College does not offer institutional scholarships or federal grants for graduate and professional education students at this time.

 Information about private loans can be found at: https://choice.fastproducts.org/FastChoice/home/187300/1

 Students who have outstanding loans from their undergraduate education may be able to defer payment on those loans while enrolled in a degree-seeking master’s program.
 Deferment options are generally available to students who are enrolled at least half-time in a graduate program (3 credits or more per semester).
 If deferment is a requirement for you to be able to afford to enroll in a graduate program, we advise you to connect with our Financial Planning Office or your loan service providers to make sure you know exactly how deferment applies to your previous loans.